Antes que nada quiero agradecer a mi dealer de libros. Tú sabes quién eres.

-The more productive people are, the more purpose and priority are pushing and driving them.
+The more productive people are, the more purpose and priority they are pushing and driving them.
 With the additional outcome of profit, it’s the same for business.
-What’s visible to the public, productivity and profit, is always buoyed by the substance that serves as the company’s foundation.
-All businesspeople want productivity and profit, but too many fail to realize that the best path to attaining them is through purpose driven priority.
+What’s visible to the public, productivity and profit are always buoyed by the substance that serves as the company’s foundation.
+All businesspeople want productivity and profit, but too many fail to realize that the best path to attaining them is through purpose-driven priority.
 Great businesses are built one productive person at a time.

 Christmas Carol example.
 Our purpose sets our priority and our priority determines the productivity our actions produce.
-“Where he once saved money and used people, he now uses money to save people.”
-Who we are and where we want to go determine what we do and what we accomplish.
+“Where he once saved money and used people, he now uses the money to save people.”
+Who we are and where we want to go determined what we do and what we accomplish.

 Happiness happens on the way to fulfillment.
 Financially wealthy people are those who have enough money coming in without having to work to finance their purpose in life.
 To be financially wealthy you must have a purpose for your life.
 Without a purpose, you’ll never know when you have enough money, and you can never be financially wealthy.

 Purpose without priority is powerless.
 Curiously, priority remained unpluralized until around the 20th century, when the world apparently demoted it to mean generally “something that matters” and the plural “priorities” appeared.